GiftGhostBot Steals Gift Card Balances From Consumers' Accounts

 The bot is being deployed by cyberattackers to break into and drain online gift card accounts of their balance.
 The GiftGhostBot affects gift cards issued by a slew of retailers all over the world.
-The attacks from the bot are affecting nearly 1,000 retail websites per reports.
+The attacks from the bot are affecting nearly 1,000 retail websites according to reports.

 Distil Networks, a security firm, identified the new bot on Feb.26.
-The GiftGhostBot clandestinely checks the numbers of millions of gift cards.
-It goes through this process to determine, which gift cards have balances on them.
+The GiftGhostBot clandestinely checks the millions of gift cards.
+It goes through this process to determine which gift cards have balances on them.

 Customers who attempted to check their gift card balance online were routed to a message to contact the customer services via phone.
 This was done because most of the retail websites are currently under attack from this very persistent bot.

 The bot primarily targets all retailer websites across the world.
 Generally, gift cards are linked to a specific company and any unit sold by that particular organization can be purchased with the card.

 Any ecommerce website capable of processing a gift card, including refilling its funds, is a potential target of the GiftGhostBot.